National Children's Film Festival

 The National Children's Film Festival (NCFF) was established by the Children's Film Society, India (CFSI), in a bid to expand the market for Children's film and encourage talent in the country.
 The Children's Film Society announced the launch of the first National children's film festival on the heels of the Prime Minister Narendra Modi's cleanliness drive announcement and, in keeping with the Minister's vision, the central theme of the festival will be based upon the 'Swachhta Abhiyaan'.

-Entitled as National Children's Film Festival (NCFF), the event will focus on Children's films which are either made or shot in India or the makers are Indian.
-The festival is a three-day event, which will kick-start at the capital New Delhi in Siri fort Auditorium from 14 November, Children's Day and conclude on 16 November 2014.NCFF will be organized by CFSI every alternate year.

-The festival will screen a score of unreleased films with CFSI's production and latest offering, Pappu Ki Pugdandi leading the pack.
-Other fresh content that will be put up in the festival are Shortcut Safari which will be premiered for the first time, Kaphal, GGBB, Yeh Hai Chakkad Bakkad Bumbe Bo, Summer with the Ghost, - are yet another CFSI production, Krish Trish and Baltiboy- 3, Hawa Hawaii, The Boot Cake are few curated movies amongst others.
-The films are carefully handpicked to create an opportunity for children to experience qualitative content made exclusively for them.
-Some of these films have won several awards, globally.